openshift-labs/learn-katacoda/intro-openshift/deploying-python/05-deleting-the-application.md

 Endpoints:      172.18.0.3:8080
 ```

-In this case when deploying the existing Docker-formatted container image via the OpenShift web console, OpenShift has applied automatically to all resources the label ``app=blog``.
+In this case when deploying the application via the OpenShift web console, OpenShift has applied automatically to all resources the label ``app=blog``.
 You can confirm this by running the command:

 ``oc get all --selector app=blog -o name``{{execute}}